 Archaeology: Spell with the second a.

-Artifact: When used in reference to a tool or object made by Indigenous people (ancient or contemporary), try to be specific and replace the term with what the contemporary community calls the object or artwork, or the phrasing used to describe its significance.
-If not known, then consider using the term “object,” “artwork,” or “belonging” instead of artifact.
+Artifact: In Elements of Indigenous Style, Gregory Younging argues that this term strips objects “of their essential connection to specific Indigenous Peoples and their forms of expression.”
+It also can erase connections between ancient and living Indigenous communities, he adds.
+When used in reference to a tool or object made by Indigenous people (ancient or contemporary), try to be specific and replace the term with what the contemporary community calls the object or artwork, or the phrasing used to describe its significance.
+If not known, then consider using the term “object,” “artwork,” or “belonging” instead.
+EXCEPTION: For referring to objects made by Pleistocene hominins, artifact is fine.

 Band: In general, avoid the term unless capitalized as part of a formal title.
 If it is incorporated into a piece, be attentive to usage.
 Sometimes the term is used in such a way that the cultural and political institutions of an Indigenous community are dismissed or ignored.
 However, it may be the preferred term for describing an Indigenous group.
 Where possible, check with the community itself to see whether they prefer this term in reference to themselves or their ancestors.